jsiny/jsiny.github.io/_posts/2019-10-03-how-does-the-internet-work.md

 * De-duplicating the packets

 TCP effectively allows us to abstract away from the unreliability of the lower-layer protocols.
+However, this reliability comes at the price of performance, as TCP requires an entire round-trip of latency before the browser can send its request.

 ### The TLS Handshake

-However, if the URL's scheme is `https` (which it is, in our example), we need another exchange before the HTTP requests can begin.
+Furthermore, if the URL's scheme is `https` (which it is, in our example), we need another exchange before the HTTP requests can begin.
 This exchange will ensure the **encryption** of all subsequent HTTP requests between the client and the server, and **authenticate** the host.